King-Derp/sentiment_pipeline/sentiment_docs/event_lifecycle.md

 - **Orchestrator**: `SentimentPipeline.process_single_event(event_X)` completes and returns `True` (for success/skip) or `False` (for DLQ).
 - `SentimentPipeline.run_pipeline_once()` collects results for all events in the batch and logs a summary (total fetched, successful, DLQ'd).
 - `SentimentPipeline.main_loop()` then sleeps for `settings.PIPELINE_RUN_INTERVAL_SECONDS` before initiating a new cycle to fetch another batch of events.
-- **Status of `event_X` in `raw_events` table**: After this cycle, `raw_events.processed` remains `TRUE`.
-The current pipeline implementation does not update it to `'processed'` or `'failed'` in the `raw_events` table itself.
-Future queries by the `DataFetcher` will ignore it because it's no longer `'unprocessed'`.
+- **Status of `event_X` in `raw_events` table**: After this cycle, `raw_events.processed` is `TRUE`.
+Future queries by the `DataFetcher` will ignore this event because it is no longer marked as unprocessed.

 ## 5. Possible Final States for `event_X`

 1.  **Successfully Processed and Stored**:
     - A new record exists in `sentiment_results` for `event_X`.
     - Relevant counters in `sentiment_metrics` are updated.
-    - `raw_events.processed` for `event_X` is `TRUE`.
+    - The `processed` flag for `event_X` in the `raw_events` table is `TRUE`.
-    - `raw_events.processing_status` for `event_X` is `'claimed'`.

 2.  **Skipped (e.g., Non-Target Language)**:
     - No new record in `sentiment_results` or `sentiment_metrics` related to `event_X`'s sentiment.
     - A log message indicates the skip reason.
-    - `raw_events.processing_status` for `event_X` is `'claimed'`.
+    - The `processed` flag for `event_X` is still `TRUE`, as it was claimed.

 3.  **Sent to Dead Letter Queue (DLQ)**:
-    - A new record exists in `dead_letter_events` detailing `event_X`, the failure reason, stage, and (if available) traceback.
+    - A new record exists in `dead_letter_events` detailing `event_X` and the failure reason.
     - No new record in `sentiment_results` or `sentiment_metrics` for `event_X`.
-    - `raw_events.processing_status` for `event_X` is `'claimed'`.
+    - The `processed` flag for `event_X` is still `TRUE`, as it was claimed.

 ## 6. Conclusion

 The journey of a raw event through the Sentiment Analysis Service is a multi-stage process designed for robustness.
 Each component plays a specific role, from data acquisition and cleaning to analysis and storage.
 Error handling and logging are integrated at various points, with a dead-letter queue mechanism to capture events that cannot be processed, ensuring that the pipeline can continue operating smoothly while preserving problematic data for later review.
-The final status of the event in the `raw_events` table is `'claimed'`, effectively removing it from future processing batches by this service.
+The `processed` flag for the event in the `raw_events` table is set to `TRUE`, effectively removing it from future processing batches by this service.